Fall 2024 Debate: Is Decarbonization worth it?

 Debate: Is Decarbonization Worth the Cost?

-On November 14, the MIT Free Speech Alliance will host the fourth in our series of campus debates at MIT.
-We will be partnering with a student group, the MIT Open Discourse Society, to present this program to the community, and we were joined by 20 additional co-sponsoring organizations.
-The following resolution is on the table for debate:
+On November 14, the MIT Free Speech Alliance hosted the fourth in our series of campus debates at MIT, in partnership with campus sponsor the MIT Open Discourse Society, and joined by 20 additional co-sponsoring organizations.
+The debate was held in MIT's Wong Auditorium, with the following resolution up for discussion:

 Resolved, The total cost of global net-zero decarbonization by the latter half of this century is well worth the projected global benefits.